uchicago-library/ldr_metadatastorage/README.md

 1. / = returns the endpoints available at the root of the API
 1. /units = returns a list of intellectual units (collections) in the ldr metadata storage

-1. /unit/[collection identifier[/collection identifier] ...] = returns a list of intellectual units that are part of a particular collection [sub-collection, etc.]
+1. /units/[collection identifier/sub collection identifier/ sub-sub collection identifier] = returns a list of intellectual units that are part of a particular collection [sub-collection, etc.]

-/unit/[collection identifier]/[sub-collection identifier]/[sub sub collection identifier]/... goes as deeply as producer requires

 1. /unit/[collection identifier]/ = returns the endpoints available for a particular intellectual unit
 1. /unit/[intellectual unit identifier]/core = returns the core (metadata) describing a particular intellectual unit